 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is the purpose of the special variable `$#` in a script?
+What does the `$#` variable represent in a shell script?

 Open an interactive chat with Bash